Order a birth certificate

 New Zealand birth certificates are a record of birth.
 You can order a birth certificate online, by phone, by post or in person.
 Prices start at $33 for a standard certificate.

-You can use this online service for ordering a certificate for a:
+You can order online for a:

 - person born within the last 100 years